 First Coast Neurosurgery cares about finding the most effective and comfortable solutions to treat your pain.
-Our expert board-certified neurosurgeon, Dr. Michael Horowtiz has specialized training neurosurgical care for patients in Orange Park and the surrounding communities.
+Our expert board-certified neurosurgeons, Dr. Michael Horowtiz and Dr. Cheslovas Rothschild, have specialized training neurosurgical care for patients in Orange Park and the surrounding communities.

 Neurosurgical conditions treated: